frankrutz/tensorflow/README.md

 Using a VNC viewer, connect to port 5901.
 The standardpassword can be seen in the xstartup script.

+Please set your vcnpassword by running the vncpasswd command.

 ## Stopping the container
 On the containerhost: